cvng/tweet-bot/README.md

 ## usage

 - Run `npm install`
-- Write a bunch of text in `to_tweet.json` and let it do tha work !
+- Write a bunch of text in `to_tweet.json`
+- Run `node index.js` and let it do tha work !

 ## run test